The Men’s Captain for 2023, Roger Badger, warmly welcomes all members, guests and visitors to Saffron Walden Golf Club.

-For those that are competitively minded we run competitions every week for all members.
+For the competitively minded, we run competitions every week for all members.
 We have a successful Scratch team and, for handicap golfers, we enter teams into a variety of competitions arranged by Cambridge Area Golf.
 We also have a regular programme of friendly matches with other clubs in the region.

 I would encourage members to play in some of the matches and competitions as it’s a good way to get to know people and great fun.

-The Walden Charity Committee supports a number of local charities with the captains choosing the major beneficiaries.
-This year I have chosen the Uttlesford Food Bank, who help provide food and support to families in need.
+The Walden Charity Committee supports a number of local charities with the club captains choosing the major beneficiaries.
+This year we have chosen the King Edward VI Almshouses, which are located a short distance away from the golf club.

 If you are visiting the club, I wish you a warm welcome and hope you enjoy your time with us.